Avoid These Mistakes When You Lay Sod

 If you’ve made the decision to install new sod on your lawn, you’ll surely want the installation to go as smoothly as possible.
-Sod installation doesn’t have to be difficult, but there are a few key steps you must take to ensure the roots establish properly, and you end up with a fresh, healthy lawn.
+Sod installation doesn’t have to be difficult, but there are a few key steps you must take to ensure the roots establish properly, and you end up with a fresh, healthy lawn, when you lay sod.
 Doing your research before you start installing your new sod is essential!

 Just like there are important steps you must take, there are also several mistakes you must avoid.
 In this post, we’ll review the most common mistakes we see property owners make when installing new sod: